 This was a basic introduction to sentiment analysis in R. The model above can be made more robust and fine-tuned further.
 In future posts, we will try to cover other sentiment analysis approaches and attempt to build a model around them.

-You can enroll for the sentiment analysis course on Quantra which will help you devise new trading strategies using Twitter, news sentiment data.
+You can enroll for the sentiment analysis course on Quantra which will help you devise new trading strategies using Twitter, news sentiment data in stock market data analysis.
 In this course, you will learn to predict the market trend by quantifying market sentiments.

 QuantInsti has been actively participating in conferences on sentiment analysis and was one of the lead marketing and education partner at the recently held “Sentiment analysis in Finance” conference in Singapore, 2016.
 Rajib Ranjan Borah, Co-founder & Director of iRageCapital Advisory Pvt.
 Ltd, & QuantInsti was one of the esteemed panelists for the session, “New Paradigms for Sentiment Analysis Applied to Finance” at the conference.